isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-08-18-post-Mexican Hen and Chicks.md

 <section>
   <h4>Growing:</h4>
 	<p>Mexican Hen and Chicks are more difficult to grow in Singapore as they thrive in drier climates.
 It is best to grow them in a shallow pot with well-draining, gritty soil.
 Allow the soil to dry out completely before watering deeply.
 Water directly into the soil, and avoid wetting the leaves.
-The leaves can be protected by covering the soil with a layer of inorganic mulch, or by bottom watering the plant.
+The leaves can be protected by covering the soil with a layer of inorganic mulch, or by <a href="/page-index/horticulture-techniques/bottom-watering/">bottom watering</a> the plant.
 Dried, rotting or damaged leaves need to be removed as soon as possible to prevent rot from spreading.</p>
 	<br>
 </section>

 <section>
   <h4>Propagation:</h4>
-	<p>Mexican Hen and Chicks can be grown from stem and leaf cuttings rooted directly into soil.</p>
+	<p>Mexican Hen and Chicks can be grown from <a href="/page-index/horticulture-techniques/propagating-by-cuttings/">stem and leaf cuttings</a> rooted directly into soil.</p>
 	<br>
 </section>

 <section>
   <h4>Common problems &amp; solutions:</h4>
-	<p>Mealy bugs often infest the plant if it is sickly or overgrown.
-Prune off the infested parts, or apply horticultural oils like neem oil and white summer oil to suffocate the remaining pests.
-Regularly prune the plant to allow light and air to reach throughout the plant, and check the plant for underlying problems like root rot, lack of sunlight, and nutrient deficiencies.</p>
+	<p><a href="/page-index/pests/mealy-bugs/">Mealy bugs</a> often infest the plant if it is sickly or overgrown.
+Prune off the infested parts, or apply horticultural oils like neem oil and white summer oil to suffocate the remaining pests. <a href="/page-index/horticulture-techniques/pruning/">Regularly prune</a> the plant to allow light and air to reach throughout the plant, and check the plant for underlying problems like <a href="/page-index/plant-problems/root-rot/">root rot</a>, lack of sunlight, and <a href="/page-index/horticulture-techniques/nutrient-deficiencies/">nutrient deficiencies</a>.</p>
 	<br>
 </section>